rcgray/free-genai-bootcamp-2025/lang-portal/README.md

 ## Game Development

 The platform supports the development of educational games that integrate with the learning management system.
-Each game is a standalone React application that can be developed and tested independently.
+Each game is a standalone React application that can be developed independently and later integrated into the frontend.

 ### Creating a New Game